selene-framework/installers/README.md

-# Selene Installers
+# Selenia Installers
-##### A custom Composer installer for Selene package types.
+##### A custom Composer installer for Selenia package types.

-This package is for Selene plugin authors to require in their package's `composer.json`.
+This package is for Selenia plugin authors to require in their package's `composer.json`.
 It will install their package to the correct location based on the specified package type.

 #### Supported package types

-- `selene-plugin`
+- `selenia-plugin`

 -